 Use the calculator to estimate total expenses including other costs.

-Average food cost can be vary in different countries, but in the United States, average wedding food costs fall between 4,000 dollars and 10,000 dollars.
+Average food cost can vary in different countries, but in the United States, average wedding food costs fall between $4,000 and $10,000.
 It widely depends on the number of guests, service type, and menu complexity.

 Let's compute the calculation for 200 wedding guests:

 Food and drinks take up most of the wedding budget.
-Both typically make up 50% to 70% cost of your total catering bill.
+Both typically make up 50% to 70% of the total catering bill.

 Assume for 100 guests, let's calculate both food and drink cost: